risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-snowflake.md

 ### Set up S3

-   You need to set up an external S3 bucket and ensure you have the corresponding credentials.
+Set up an external S3 bucket and ensure you have the corresponding credentials.
 Both Snowflake stage and RisingWave sink creation require these credentials:

    - `snowflake.s3_bucket`: URL in Snowflake stage.
    - `snowflake.aws_access_key_id`: AWS_KEY_ID in Snowflake stage.